fmatthew5876/stdcxx-align/proposal/draft.md

 ### Shared Pre-conditions

-The results are undefined if:
+The results are undefined if any of:

 * `a < alignof(T)`,
 * `a == 0`
 * `a` is not a power of 2

-The results are implementation defined if:
+The results are implementation defined if any of:

 * `a >= PTRDIFF_MAX`
 * `p` does not point to an existing *memory block*